JoshuaKimsey/ambient-weather-api/README.md

 Currently, this Rust crate is only capable of utilizing the Ambient Weather REST API.
 Support for their Realtime Socket.IO API will come at a later date.

+To view more about this crate and to access the official documentation, please visit the [crates.io](https://crates.io/crates/ambient-weather-api) page.

 # Getting Started

 To get started with pulling in the latest weather data from your Ambient Weather device, simply follow the example below: